Slow Internet on Mac

 9. Use a faster Internet line or ISP

-Faster Internet comes at a cost.
 If you do any of the following, you’ll need a fast internet service provider (ISP) to:

-• Enhance productivity for work-from-home scenarios
+• Enhance productivity for work-from-home scenarios.

-• Enable seamless streaming and downloads of high-resolution content
+• Enable seamless streaming and downloads of high-resolution content.

-• Support online gaming platforms without lags, like Twitch
+• Support online gaming platforms without lags.

 • Accommodate multiple devices simultaneously connected to the internet.